-The 110m, 29-storey curved on plan Westmark Tower is the tallest residential tower completed in central London during 2021.
-Part of Berkeley Homes Central London’s prestigious West End Gate development in Marylebone, it features more than 14,000m2 of unitised curtain wall, designed and supplied by aluminium fenestration specialists AluK and installed by envelope contractors Martifer.
+The 110m, 29-storey curved on plan Westmark Tower is the tallest residential tower to have been completed in central London in 2021.
+Part of Berkeley Homes Central London’s prestigious West End Gate development in Marylebone, it features more than 14,000m2 of unitised curtain wall designed and supplied by aluminium fenestration specialists AluK and installed by envelope contractors Martifer.

 What makes this project really stand out is the collaborative approach that was demonstrated by AluK and the other consultants involved from the outset.
 With Berkeley at the centre of the process, the technical and commercial elements of the façade were successfully de-risked at pre-tender stage because AluK was able to work directly with lead architect Squire & Partners, delivery architect Design Delivery Unit (DDU), façade consultants Cladtech Associates and structural engineers WSP on a RIBA 4 system design for the unitised envelope.

 Jon Sheaf, AluK’s National Major Projects Manager, explained: “AluK’s specialist expertise meant that we could create a unitised façade solution for the post-tensioned concrete frame which easily satisfied the design intent, while making sensible savings on metal and accessory costs.
 As well as accelerating the design of the structural frame, this approach saved Berkeley many months compared to the normal procurement route and meant that the tender returns for the fabrication and installation of the façade were accurate, comparable and saved the tenderers the normal costs associated with a bid.
 Effectively, this de-risked the process for Berkeley as the commercial and design iteration took place pre-bid and was not left to interpretation.”